jowl

 noun

-1. The flesh under the lower jaw, especially when plump or flaccid.
+The flesh of the lower cheeks or lower jaw, especially when plump or flaccid.